appukuttan-shailesh/CONECT-INT_website/content/slides/2023-06-19-CONECT-CENTURI-summer-school.md

 {{< speaker_note >}}
 **1 MINUTE**
 - Press `S` key to view
-- Hi, we are LP and NM and we look forward to start working with you on this project
-- as part of the CENTURI summer school - and we would like to thank the organizers of the school...
+- this project is part of the CENTURI summer school - and we would like to thank the organizers of the school...
 - In this short presentation, we will present the challenges that we want to tackle and which we named...
 {{< /speaker_note >}}